RogerVFbr/MySQLAccess/README.md

 be shown on next steps.

-If you prefer not to use the configuration object provided, you can also use the inline instantiation, including a default table name or not:
+If you prefer not to use the configuration object provided, you can also use the inline instantiation, including a default table name or not as the last parameter on the constructor:
 ```
 MySQLAccess database = new MySQLAccess("127.0.0.1", 3306, "test_database", "root", "rootpass");
 MySQLAccess employeesTbl = new MySQLAccess("127.0.0.1", 3306, "test_database", "root", "rootpass", "employees_tbl");